 Key for Business pros & cons

-Now that you’re familiar with what Key for Business is and how it works, let’s lay out its benefits and drawbacks.
+Now that you’re familiar with Key for Business and how it works, let’s lay out its benefits and drawbacks.

 - Free installation under certain circumstances.
 Specifically, if your property consists of 10 or more units that receive Amazon deliveries, a Key for Business costs nothing.
 At this point, you’re eligible for free installation, hardware, and maintenance.
 However, if your property has fewer than 10 units, you cannot get a Key for Business installed at your building.